LQss11/Spring-Boot-application-for-logs-analysis/README.md

 # Quick Test
 Once the application is running and no errors occured due the execution or configuration, you will need to do few things to check whether everything works fine:
 - Try to test one of the APIs through swagger.
-- An index will be generated to be used in Elasticsearch where you will be able to visualize you logs with Kibana.
+- An index with name **Springlogs** will be generated to be used with Elasticsearch where you will be able to visualize you logs with Kibana.
+(Username: `elastic` | Password: `changeme`)
 - You can also check that the data have been added to you H2 test database .
 # URLs
 | Tool | URL |